XuejiaoDong/Dynamic_Movie_Recommendation/README.md

    - final slides: https://github.com/XuejiaoDong/Dynamic_Movie_Recommendation/blob/main/Presentation%20Slides%20(both%20slides%20goes%20here)/CSYE7200%20-%20%20Final%20Presentation.pptx

 ## How to run the project <a id="run"/>
 > Note:  Because play framework uses some plugins that IntelliJ could not recognize, you MUST use terminal to run the whole project.
-Like `sbt run`.
+Like 'sbt run'.
 Otherwise, you will see errors in IntelliJ.

-#### Install & Start Servers
+#### Step 1: Install & Start Servers

    1. Ubuntu 20.04 LTS----for windows os
    2. Java 11